tdwg/bdq/tg2/_build_review/templates/standard_landing/standard_landing-header.md

       <td valign="top">
 		:notebook:
         <strong><a href="./docs/supplement/index.md">Supplemental Information</a></strong><br>
-        Background, rationale, and historical context for BDQ tests.
+        Background, rationale, and historical context for BDQ Tests.
 Helpful but not required for routine interpretation.
       </td>
       <td valign="top">
 		:notebook:
         <strong><a href="./docs/supplement/index.md">Supplemental Information</a></strong><br>
-        Background and rationale that clarify why tests and implementations are structured as they are.
+        Background and rationale that clarify why Tests and implementations are structured as they are.
       </td>
       <td valign="top">
 		:notebook:
         <strong><a href="./docs/supplement/index.md">Supplemental Information</a></strong><br>
-        Background, history, and rationale that help inform new test designs.
+        Background, history, and rationale that help inform new Test designs.
       </td>
     </tr>
   </tbody>